evuraan/kakaPika/README.md

 I wrote kakaPika to that effect.
 I am hoping this would be useful to others who have both these devices.

 # Installing
-Download the zip file and extract the pre-built binary, suitable to your operating system, to a folder of your choice.
+From the [Releases](https://github.com/evuraan/kakaPika/releases) page, download the pre-built binary, suitable to your operating system, to a folder of your choice.
 ## Compiling
 Optionally, if you want to compile your own binary, you would need to install [Go Programming Language](https://golang.org/).